-Every effort will be made to keep your child/family with the same primary assigned staff throughout your treatment with Easterseals MORC.
-However, there may be times when your child/family will have to transfer to different staff.
-Changes usually occur because of circumstances that we cannot control, such as your assigned staff leaving the agency, becoming seriously ill or another event.
-If your child's/family's level of care is changing, then you will usually need to be re-assigned to staff that works within that new treatment level.
-To make transitions as easy as possible we give you advance notice and the chance to discuss it with your primary assigned staff.
+Every effort will be made to keep you with the same assigned primary staff throughout your treatment with Easterseals MORC.
+However, there may be times when you will have to transfer to different staff.
+Changes usually occur because of circumstances that we cannot control, such as your assigned staff leaving the agency, becoming seriously ill, or another event.
+If your level of care is changing, then you will usually need to be re-assigned to staff that works within that new treatment level.
+To make transitions as easy as possible we give you advance notice and the chance to discuss it with your assigned primary staff.

-You may request a biography of any case manager, therapist, peer support specialist, psychiatrist, nurse, or supervisor at Easterseals MORC.
-You have the right to choose your primary assigned staff and other service providers, within the limits of the agency's available resources.
+You may request a biography of any assigned staff or supervisor at Easterseals MORC.
+You have the right to choose your assigned primary staff and other service providers, within the limits of the agency's available resources.

-To create a recovery plan that will work best for your child/family we take time to get to know you and understand where you are in the recovery process.
-The getting to know you process starts with:
+To create a recovery plan that will work best for you and your situation, we take time to get to know you and understand where you are in the recovery process.
+The getting-to-know-you process starts with: